 Defining Dollar Year in the Impacts screen correctly is essential to getting accurate Results.
 On the other hand, how Dollar Year is defined in the Results screen is totally up to you and how you want to report your Results.
 If we want to report the effect of our 2020 visitors is 2020 dollars, we simply need to ensure the Dollar Year in the Results screen is filtered to 2020.
 Dollar Year in the Results screen will default to the current year.
 Remember, dollars can only be summed or compared when in like Dollar Years.

 Data Year is the year of the dataset that you are utilizing.
-Currently, IMPLAN has datasets for 2012-2018.
-If you are analyzing an event that occurred prior to 2012, we recommend setting your Data Year to 2012.
-If you are analyzing an event that occurred from 2012-2017, we recommend using the Data Year that matches your data.
+Currently, IMPLAN has datasets for 2001-2018.
+We recommend using the Data Year that matches your data, the year your Events took place.
 If you are modeling something that occurred in the current year or is expected to happen in the future, we recommend using the most current dataset, 2018.

 Give your project a name and then under Industry Set choose US - 536 Sectors and Household Set choose Set 2 - 2014 Datasets or earlier.
-Once you've created the Project you will have access to the datasets from 2012-2014 in the drop-down menu at the top of the Regions screen (where you will be automatically redirected).
+Once you've created the Project you will have access to the datasets from 2012-2014 (in the 536 Industry Scheme) in the drop-down menu at the top of the Regions screen (where you will be automatically redirected).

 Give your project a name and then under Industry Set choose US - 536 Sectors and Household Set choose Set 1 - 2015 Datasets or later.
-Once you've created the Project you will have access to the datasets from 2015-2017 in the drop-down menu at the top of the Regions screen (where you will be automatically redirected).
+Once you've created the Project you will have access to the datasets from 2015-2017 (in the 536 Industry Scheme) in the drop-down menu at the top of the Regions screen (where you will be automatically redirected).

 Give your project a name and then under Industry Set choose US - 546 Sectors and Household Set choose Set 1 - 2015 Datasets or later.
-This will give you access to the 2018 dataset.
+This will give you access to the 2018 dataset, which is only available in the 546 Industry Scheme.